scandihealth/lpr3-docs/CONTRIBUTING.md

 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.

+## Language
+Use English language with the exception of LPR3 specific terminology, e.g. you can choose to use forløb instead of episode of care.

 ## Identify your reporting authority
 Most likely you're ultimately working on behalf of a reporting authority.
 Please identify the reporting authority when contributing.
 A workable identification can be your github account name, if you have a dedicated account that you use when submitting issues to the register, e.g. JohnDoeRegionMidt or JaneSmithVendorX.